omarazzawi/choose-your-perfume/README.md

 - #### The History page

-    - Exploring the History and Meaning of Perfumes, reinforced with images to connect them to the topic , given the users an answer for question the folloer qustion:
+    - Exploring the History and Meaning of Perfumes, reinforced with images to connect them to the topic , given the users an answer for the following qustions:
           - Why do we wear perfume?
           - A brif hirstory of the Perfume's Origins.
           - Modren perfumes.